theNorstroem/furo-ui5/hugo/content/docs/components/furo-ui5-dialog-display.md

 ## Description

-`furo-ui5-dialog-display` will catch furo-ui5-dialog elements, to display it in the dom of his parent element.
+The furo-ui5-dialog-display will catch furo-ui5-dialog elements, to display it in the dom of his parent element.

 The first furo-ui5-dialog-display will catch the `furo-ui5-dialog-register` request from a underlying furo-ui5-dialog.